atadataco/dagster-snowflake-local-quickstart/README.md

 deployment_name = os.getenv("DAGSTER_CLOUD_DEPLOYMENT_NAME")
 ```

-Refer to the Dagster Cloud Branch Deployments example for a real-world example.
+Please look at the Dagster Cloud Branch Deployments example for a real-world example.

 Check out [Using environment variables and secrets guide](https://docs.dagster.io/guides/dagster/using-environment-variables-and-secrets) for more info and examples.